Exploit-Experts/leasing-system/README.md

  <div align="center" text-align="center">
     <img src="https://capsule-render.vercel.app/api?type=waving&height=200&color=gradient&text=LEASING%20SYSTEM&reversal=false">

-   <strong>The Leasing System is a software application designed to manage the leasing process for a rental company.
+   <strong>The Leasing System is a software application designed to manage the leasing process for a rental vehicle company.
 It provides a user-friendly interface for both customers and administrators to handle various aspects of the leasing process, including creating and managing lease agreements..</strong>
 </div>

 <br>